daradona10/milestone-project1/README.md

-#DARRAGH MARTIN PROJECT MILESTONE 1: GYM WEBSITE
+# DARRAGH MARTIN PROJECT MILESTONE 1: GYM WEBSITE

-The deployed website can be accessed from here:[here](https://daradona10.github.io/milestone-project1/)
+The deployed website can be accessed from:[here](https://daradona10.github.io/milestone-project1/)

 #MAIN GOAL FOR THIS WEBSITE

 This website was set up for a new gym in town and to provide gym users with information on the gym, the facilities that are provided, the class timetables for people more interested in fitness classes instead and where exactly it is located.

-#UX
+## UX

 The owner of the gym specifically asked me to design a website to showcase the new gym in town and to provide a user friendly vibrant website to attract new members to the gym.
 The flow of the site was created for the avid gym goer in mind with clear navigation menu in mind and to avoid